Robbery

 Attempted Robbery is also punished heavily in Virginia.
 It is just as illegal and carries serious penalties even though the crime was never completed.
 Attempted Robbery is also a felony and carries possible sentences as if the offense was completed.

-Yes, robbery and attempted robbery are serious charges with even more serious consequences.
-You need an attorney who can evaluate your individual case, facts of your case, any defenses you might have, and knows the local procedures for your jurisdiction.
-Contact our office today for a free case consultation with out Northern Virginia Criminal Defense Attorneys.
+Robbery and attempted robbery are serious charges with even more serious consequences.
+You need an attorney who can evaluate your individual case, the facts of your case, any defenses you might have, and an attorney who knows the local procedures for your jurisdiction.
+Contact our office today for a free case consultation.